denten-books/plain-text/2-device.md

-follows a course of arbitrary differentiation, in what Jean Moréas (a symbolist poet and art critic important for the history of formalism) called a "cyclical evolution" [*évolution cyclique*], by which the dominant device in one period, becomes a cliché in the next.
+follows a course of arbitrary differentiation, in what Jean Moréas (a symbolist poet and art critic important for the history of formalism) called a "cyclical evolution" [*évolution cyclique*], by which the dominant device in one period becomes a cliché in the next.
 Art depletes itself, "from copy to copy, from imitation to imitation."
 What seems fresh today "dries up and shrivels," and what seemed new and spontaneous becomes a hackneyed commonplace [@moreas_symbolisme_1886].
 Technique in that sense was seen by the formalists